 UPDATE: Nov 9, 2014 Blimey, I forgot that I meant to provide a download of the Photoshop file if you want to poke among my layers (oh that sounds so wrong).
 Download googling-eye.zip (PSD file)

-The post "The Googling Eye: Mashup Poster Re-Deconstucted" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2014/11/the-googling-eye/) on November 9, 2014.
+The post "The Googling Eye: Mashup Poster Re-Deconstucted" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2014/11/the-googling-eye/) on November 9, 2014.